 Clara MacCallum Fraser, Soprano has sung as section lead in choirs at St Clement’s Anglican Church and Massey College, as well as for various other choirs including Tallis Choir, Larkin Singers, and is a regular sub (and official Evensong cheerleader) at St James Cathedral.
-When using Opus 8 as an excuse to procrastinate, Clara is really supposed to be working on her doctorate in Environmental Studies at York University, imagining the possibility of a planning process that honours Indigenous peoples rights in Ontario.
+When not using Opus 8 as an excuse to procrastinate, Clara is really supposed to be working on her doctorate in Environmental Studies at York University, imagining the possibility of a planning process that honours Indigenous peoples' rights in Ontario.
 An inordinate amount of her time is actually spent just trying to keep her plants alive during the long winter months...

 Simon Honeyman, Alto began his musical education at the age of nine as a boy treble in Ottawa.
 Since then, he has been working steadily as a counter-tenor, performing with ensembles such as Tafelmusik, Studio de musique ancienne de Montréal, Theatre of Early Music, Toronto Masque Theatre, Elora Festival Singers and others.
 Currently completing a certificate in publishing at Ryerson, Simon is also a singer-songwriter and guitarist in a number of folk and heavy metal outfits.